Dog: Health

-Numerous disorders have been known to affect dogs.
+Numerous disorders are known to affect dogs.
 Some are congenital and others are acquired.
-Dogs can acquire upper respiratory tract diseases including diseases that affect the nasal cavity, the larynx, and the trachea; lower respiratory tract diseases which includes pulmonary disease and acute respiratory diseases; heart diseases which includes any cardiovascular inflammation or dysfunction of the heart; haemopoietic diseases including anaemia and clotting disorders; gastrointestinal disease such as diarrhoea and gastric dilatation volvulus; hepatic disease such as portosystemic shunts and liver failure; pancreatic disease such as pancreatitis; renal disease; lower urinary tract disease such as cystitis and urolithiasis; endocrine disorders such as diabetes mellitus, Cushing's syndrome, hypoadrenocorticism, and hypothyroidism; nervous system diseases such as seizures and spinal injury; musculoskeletal disease such as arthritis and myopathies; dermatological disorders such as alopecia and pyoderma; ophthalmological diseases such as conjunctivitis, glaucoma, entropion, and progressive retinal atrophy; and neoplasia.
+Dogs can acquire upper respiratory tract diseases, including diseases that affect the nasal cavity, the larynx, and the trachea; lower respiratory tract diseases, which includes pulmonary disease and acute respiratory diseases; heart diseases, which include any cardiovascular inflammation or dysfunction of the heart; haemopoietic diseases, including anaemia and clotting disorders; gastrointestinal disease such as diarrhoea and gastric dilatation volvulus; hepatic diseases, such as portosystemic shunts and liver failure; pancreatic diseases, such as pancreatitis; renal disease; lower urinary tract disease such as cystitis and urolithiasis; endocrine disorders, such as diabetes mellitus, Cushing's syndrome, hypoadrenocorticism, and hypothyroidism; nervous system diseases, such as seizures and spinal injury; musculoskeletal diseases, such as arthritis and myopathies; dermatological disorders, such as alopecia and pyoderma; Ophthalmological diseases, such as conjunctivitis, glaucoma, entropion, and progressive retinal atrophy; and neoplasia.

 Common dog parasites are lice, fleas, fly larvae, ticks, mites, cestodes, nematodes, and coccidia.
 Taenia is a notable genus with 5 species in which dogs are the definitive host.
 Additionally, dogs are a source of zoonoses for humans.
 They are responsible for 99% of rabies cases worldwide; however, in some developed countries such as the UK, rabies is absent from dogs and is instead only transmitted by bats.
 Other common zoonoses are hydatid disease, leptospirosis, pasteurellosis, ringworm, and toxocariasis.
 Common infections in dogs include canine adenovirus, canine distemper virus, canine parvovirus, leptospirosis, canine influenza, and canine coronavirus.
 All of these conditions have vaccines available.

 Dogs are the companion animal most frequently reported for exposure to toxins.
 Most poisonings are accidental; in the US more than 80% of reports of exposure to the ASPCA animal poisoning hotline are due to oral exposure.
 The most common substances people report exposure to are: pharmaceuticals, toxic foods, and rodenticides.
 Data from the Pet Poison Helpline shows that human drugs are the most frequent cause of toxicosis death.
 The most common household products ingested are cleaning products.
 Most food related poisonings involved theobromine poisoning (chocolate).
 Other common food poisonings include xylitol, Vitis (grapes, raisins, etc.), and Allium (garlic, onions, etc.).
 Pyrethrin insecticides were the most common cause of pesticide poisoning.
 Metaldehyde, a common pesticide for snails and slugs, typically causes severe outcomes when ingested by dogs.

 Neoplasia is the most common cause of death for dogs.
 Other common causes of death are heart and renal failure.
-Their pathology is similar to that of humans, as is their response to treatment and their outcomes.
+Their pathology is similar to that of humans, as is their immune response to treatment and their outcomes.
 Genes found in humans to be responsible for disorders are investigated in dogs as being the cause and vice versa.